bradysheridan/wisconsin-coastal-guide/README.md

 -	[X] Update source data to be a series of Google Spreadsheets that David can edit
 -	[X] Share map feature that captures map state and generates a corresponding delimited URL
 - [X] Check for cross browser compatibility issues; Fix any
+- [X] Check for issues with mobile version; Fix any